 It’s hard to generalize the policies because each fare has its own exchange and refund rule, but for your convenience we’ve grouped them in three categories.

-- The first category is Non-Flexible fares.
+- Non-Flexible fares.
 These are fares that are typically non-exchangeable and non-refundable, and usually the most affordable option.

-- The second category is Semi-Flexible fares.
-These fares can be exchanged and refunded under certain conditions (for instance, up to a certain number of days prior to departure, or with a certain percentage of penalty, or for an additional fee).
+- Semi-Flexible fares.
+These fares can be exchanged and refunded under certain conditions (for instance, up to a certain number of days before departure, or with a certain percentage of penalty, or for an additional fee).

-- The third category is Fully Flexible fares.
+- Fully Flexible fares.
 These fares can be exchanged and refunded with no penalty, and sometimes even after the train has departed.
 They are also the most expensive fares within a given service category.

 Now that we’ve explained how each product exchange and refund rule influences your ability to change travel plans, let’s see how an exchange or refund is performed.
 One of the most important factors impacting the exchange and refund process is whether the product you want to exchange was issued as a paper document or e-ticket.